- As low as $379/Night

 - Bed & breakfast

 If you want to experience Charleston Hospitality at it's best look no further.
-The host and hostess of this handsome property make your stay really one you will never forget.
+The host and hostess of this striking property make your stay really one you will never forget.
 Park your car in the driveway and never move it again.
-Walk through the gate into the delightfully manicured gardens and your private kitchen home is just in the back of the property.
+Walk through the gate into the charmingly manicured gardens and your private kitchen home is just in the back of the property.
 Downstairs you will find the refreshed kitchenette a modest table for dining and your living sapce.
 Upstairs is the one bedroom with a queen and single bed as well as the updated bathroom.
-Continental breakfast supplied.
+Continental breakfast included.

 About the Area

-Charleston Historic District, a neighborhood in Charleston, is home to this bed & breakfast.
-The area's natural beauty can be seen at Waterfront Park and Isle of Palms Beach, while South Carolina Aquarium and Patriots Point are popular area attractions.
+Located near the beach, this bed & breakfast is in Charleston Historic District, a neighborhood in Charleston.
+Charleston City Market and Charleston Tanger Outlets are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit South Carolina Aquarium and Patriots Point.
 Check out an event or a game at North Charleston Coliseum and Performing Arts Center, and consider making time for USS Yorktown, a top attraction not to be missed.

 Special Instructions